Open inguinal hernia repair (female)

 Increase how much you walk around over the first few days.

-Your surgeon will discuss your level of activity and return to work with you, depending on how much surgery you need and your type of work.
+Your surgeon will talk to you about your level of activity and return to work.
+This will depend on how much surgery you need and your type of work.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.